tootal/blog/source/en/clique-counting/index.md

 Simply orient the graph as a DAG, and only make recursive calls on out-neighborhoods.
 Typically, an orientation is chosen by degeneracy/core decomposition or degree orderings, so that out-neighborhood sizes are minimized.
-This is a central technique in all recent applied algorithms on clique counting~\cite{FFF15,JS17,DBS18}.
+This is a central technique in all recent applied algorithms on clique counting{% cite FFF15,JS17,DBS18 %}.
 Yet it is not feasible to construct the recursion tree to completion, and it is typically truncated at some depth ($\leq 10$) for large graphs.